l-mathur/social-ai/README.md

 # Social-AI Research

-*Note: This section will be continually updated with representative papers.
+*Note: This section will be periodically updated with representative papers.
 Pull requests are always welcome, too*

 ## Rule-Based Approaches